 The bathroom was big and clean and had enough space to put down your toiletry.
 The coffee maker and refrigerator are right between the bathroom and the bed room part of the room.
 The refrigerator is hidden in a closet to make it look nicer.
 Overall I was very satisfied with my room.

-Following the hallway from the business center area down to the elevator you have to the left “The Bistro” and to the right some seating with TVs.
+Following the hallway from the business center area down to the elevator, you have to the left “The Bistro” and to the right some seating with TVs.
 The Bistro serves breakfast and dinner and is typical for a Marriott Courtyard.
-They server Starbucks products.
-Unfortunately they choices are limited to a couple of items for breakfast and for dinner.
+They serve Starbucks products.
+Unfortunately, the choices are limited to a couple of items for breakfast and for dinner.
 The food was always good there and I enjoyed getting away from the usual daily continental breakfast I used to eat every morning.
 Once you placed your order, you will probably get a number to place on your table and they bring your order right out to you.
 There is more seating available behind the bistro.
 This is especially great for dinner.

 Right outside is the pool area.
-The area was well maintained and had plenty of sun beds to use.
+The area was well maintained and had plenty of sunbeds to use.
 Next to the pool area was a little outside patio to eat or sit down.
 I missed this area until I actually explored the pool.
-To the side of the dinning area was a little courtyard with tables and sun shades.
-Also a great area to sit outside and enjoy your food but mostly people used it to smoke.
+To the side of the dining area was a little courtyard with tables and sunshades.
+Also, a great area to sit outside and enjoy your food but most people used it to smoke.

-The fitness center is located at the far left corner of the actual guest room area on the ground floor.
+The fitness center is located in the far left corner of the actual guest room area on the ground floor.
 It is not the biggest fitness center, especially for a hotel that size.